hakeematyab/Brain-Tumor-Detection/README.md

 <h3 align="center">Brain Tumor Detection</h3>

   <p align="center">
-An end-to-end application to capture the license plate numbers of vehicles and retrieve their corresponding license numbers.
+An end-to-end application to detect the presence of a brain tumor and also it's location.
     <br />
 <!--<a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a>
     <br />